 Our inaugural Les Bois Film Festival event, which took place in March of 2016 was hugely successful, drawing a sold-out crowd to the historic Egyptian Theatre in downtown Boise.
 For nine years before the creation of the Les Bois Film Fest, the Land Trust of the Treasure Valley had been hosting the Wild and Scenic Film Festival's traveling program here in Idaho, building a sizable audience for conservation and outdoor adventure films in the region.

 Les Bois Film Festival's main event will take place on Saturday, March 4th at the Egyptian Theatre in downtown Boise, which seats close to 800 people.
 This event will include two screening blocks of roughly an hour and 15 min each, separated by an intermission.
 In addition to the film screenings, there will be live music, an art exhibit, and vendor booths.
 There will be additional screenings throughout the weekend at a venue TBA, as well as a conservation art exhibit hosted by Swell Artist Collective.

-The festival is co-hosted by Boise-based non-profit organizations, the Land Trust of the Treasure Valley (LTTV) and Wild Lens.
-LTTV is an Idaho land trust with the mission of conserving nature close to home in Southwestern Idaho, and Wild Lens is a non-profit focused on addressing wildlife conservation issues through documentary storytelling.
-The two groups came together in March of 2015 when Wild Lens' award-winning film "Bluebird Man" screened at the Egyptian as a part of LTTV's event - the screening was so wildly successful that the two groups established a collaborative relationship and decided to launch Les Bois Film Festival together!
+The festival is hosted by the Land Trust of the Treasure Valley (LTTV), a 22 year old Boise-based non-profit organization.
+LTTV's mission is to conserve nature close to home in Southwestern Idaho, and had hosted the Wild & Scenic Film Festival since 2006.
+The Les Bois Film Festival began with the help of Wild Lens, a non-profit focused on addressing wildlife conservation issues through documentary storytelling, after Wild Lens' award-winning film "Bluebird Man" screened as a part of LTTV's 2015 Wild and Scenic Film Festival - the event was so well received that the two groups decided to break out on their own to launch Les Bois Film Festival together.

 Awards & Prizes